lmc2179/lmc2179.github.io/drafts/pdp.md

 print('Average MSE for random forest is {0:.3f}'.format(np.mean(mse_rf_model))) print('Switching to a Random Forest over a linear regression reduces MSE on average by {0:.3f} ± {1:.3f}'.format(np.mean(mse_reduction), 3*sem(mse_reduction)))
 ```
+Output:
 ```
 Average MSE for linear regression is 4.184
 Average MSE for random forest is 3.024
 Switching to a Random Forest over a linear regression reduces MSE on average by -1.160 ± 0.514
 ```

 We see that the Random Forest model produces better predictive power than the Linear Regression when we look at the out-of-sample RMSE.
+So far, so good!
+Perhaps if we dug a little deeper, we'd find a better model - for now, let's assume we're only considering these two.
+Already, we know something valuable!
+That is that the random forest does a better job of predicting home prices for neighborhoods it hasn't seen than the linear model does.

 # Option 1: Make a scatter plot and ignore the other variables